 “Under trees, the urban dweller might restore his troubled soul and find the blessing of a creative pause,” said German architect Walter Gropius.

 Yet, in the name of urbanisation, industrialisation and building smarter cities, trees are cut unceremoniously to pave way for concrete jungles.
 Sadly, in almost all the cases, there is little provision to replant or relocate the trees.
+Whereas, for one of the UK’s top concrete removal specialists this time has never been busier, clearing up the concrete to make way for more communal and areas for trees and plants.

 Development and urbanisation are both essential, yet, cannot be effective futuristically unless we make peace with our environment.
 Urban trees or urban forestry is a critical part of the urban infrastructure and the faster we accept it, the better.